 - You have the right to request corrections to your health information.
 Your request must be in writing, and it must explain the corrections to be made.
 We may deny your request under certain circumstances; and if we do, we will explain the reasons to you.

 - You have the right to request that we restrict or limit some of our uses or disclosures of your health information.
-We are not required to agree to those restrictions.
+We are not required to agree to those restrictions except that you may restrict disclosure of health information top your health plan if that information pertains to a healthcare service for which you, or a person other than your health plan, paid Cooper in full.

 - You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we contact you only at work or by mail.
 Your request must be in writing, and you must tell us where or how to contact you.
 We may require you to explain how payments will be handled under the alternative means or location your request.

 - If you received this notice on our website or by electronic mail (e-mail), you have the right to received this notice in written form.
-To obtain a paper copy of this notice, use the contact information on the back of this pamphlet.
+To obtain a paper copy of this notice, use the contact information below.

 For More Information

-If you have questions or like additional information, you may contact our privacy officer:
+If you have questions or like additional information, you may contact our:

 Chief Privacy Officer